gitter-badger/Granular.jl/docs/src/man/getting_started.md

 ```

 ### Exercises
 - How are the granular contact pressures distributed in the final result?
+You
+    can visualize this by selecting "Contact Pressure [Pa]" in the *Coloring*
+    field inside ParaView.
 - Try running the above example, but without fluid drag.
 Disable the drag by
     including the call `Granlar.disableOceanDrag!(grain)` in the `for` loop
     where gravitational acceleration is set for each grain.